Skip to main content

 • Certain construction materials or warehousing equipment

-How do I know in which states I have to pay sales tax?
+How do I Know in Which States I have to Pay Sales Tax?

 Here’s where things get even more intricate.
 When a taxpayer and a jurisdiction have a connection, that jurisdiction can tax the taxpayer.
 That's what’s called sales and use tax “nexus.”
 In the past, a state could only tax a taxpayer if they had a physical presence in the state.
 But, that changed in 2018 with the Supreme Court’s decision in South Dakota v.
 Wayfair.